stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: Ai Wars & The Metacrisis.md

 funded is r&d towards something that ends up either [10646](https://www.youtube.com/watch?v=g7WtcTATa2U&t=10646.54s)

-advancing the interest of a [[nation state]] or the interest of a corporation or whatever the metric set, the game theoretic metric set of the group of people that is doing the thing, right? and so what i would say is that as we get to more and more powerful is, more and more powerful science that creates more and more powerful tech and exponentially powerful tech, especially as we're already hitting fragility of the planetary
+advancing the interest of a [[nation state]] or the interest of a corporation or whatever the metric set, the [[game theory|game theoretic]] metric set of the group of people that is doing the thing, right? and so what i would say is that as we get to more and more powerful is, more and more powerful science that creates more and more powerful tech and exponentially powerful tech, especially as we're already hitting fragility of the planetary